imdone/imdone-atom/README.md

 Roadmap
 ----
-- [ ] #BACKLOG:20 Add configuration editor view for .imdone/config.json +Roadmap
+- [ ] #TODO:0 Add configuration editor view for .imdone/config.json +Roadmap
+  - Use copy/modified version of [settings-view/settings-panel.coffee at master · atom/settings-view](https://github.com/atom/settings-view/blob/master/lib/settings-panel.coffee)
 - [ ] #DOING:0 Integrate with github issues +Roadmap
   - If git-iss exists in meta config then add button for create when no issue is present.
   - Maybe another package???